A newsletter is a tried and tested digital marketing and communication tool.

 - Links to social media accounts and contact details.

-Newsletters can focus on one of the above, or a selection.
-The frequency of a newsletter is likely to impact how much content is included, with different approaches for weekly, monthly and quarterly distributions.
-For weekly newsletters, think short and sweet.
-For monthly and quarterly emails, more content can be featured.
+Newsletters can focus on just one of the above suggestions or a selection.
+However, the frequency of a newsletter is likely to impact how much content is included.

-Statistics for B2C content are also strong with 60 per cent of consumers preferring to be contacted by brands via email, and 72 per cent reporting they are more likely to open an email that includes a discount.
-Attractive odds for the possible success of an email newsletter.
+Statistics for B2C content are also strong with 60 per cent of consumers preferring to be contacted by brands via email.
+While 72 per cent are more likely to open an email that includes a discount.